directus/directus/docs/app/data-sharing.md

 ::: warning Logout to test links

-If you click a Data Share link while logged in to Directus, it may try to direct you into the Directus App, which will yield a message that says "Page Not Found".
-To avoid this when testing a Share, you can logout of the app before opening the link or simply open the link in another browser.
+If you open a Data Share link while logged in to Directus, it will redirect to the item in the regular Directus App.
+When testing a share, make sure to logout of the app before opening the link or simply open the link in another browser or incognito tab.

 :::